-Fargo Burns is now available in Arabic from the publishing house Hotout Wasilayl in a new translation by the distinguished Syrian translator and poet Osama Esber, who has also translated work by Toni Morrison, Michael Ondaatje, Naom Chomsky, Raymond Carver, Nadine Gordimer, Alan Lightman, Terry Eagleton and Bertrand Russell, among others.
+Fargo Burns is now available in Arabic from the publishing house Khutut Wa Zilal (Lines and Shadows) in Amman, Jordan, in a new translation by the distinguished Syrian translator and poet Osama Esber, who has also translated work by Toni Morrison, Michael Ondaatje, Naom Chomsky, Raymond Carver, Nadine Gordimer, Alan Lightman, Terry Eagleton, and Bertrand Russell, among others.

 Kos recently completed two volumes of poetry, The Year The Future Disappeared and The Marriage Bed, and is currently working on a novel – his fifth.
 He is married to the artist Martha Ferris, and he and his wife divide their time between the Hudson River Valley and the Mississippi Delta.